ToshioCP/Gobject-tutorial/gfm/sec5.md

 - The description is "Double value".
 - The minimum value is -MAXDOUBLE.
 MAXDOUBLE is the maximum value which can be held in a double.
-It is described in [GLib manual, MAXDOUBLE and MINDOUBLE](https://developer-old.gnome.org/glib/stable/glib-Basic-Types.html#G-MINDOUBLE:CAPS).
+It is described in [GLib Reference Manual, MAXDOUBLE and MINDOUBLE](https://developer-old.gnome.org/glib/stable/glib-Basic-Types.html#G-MINDOUBLE:CAPS).
 You might think the lowest value of double is MINDOUBLE, but it's not.
 MINDOUBLE is the minimum positive value which can be held in a double.
 - The maximum value is MAXDOUBLE.